-Tariff. $600 p pax p day all found NO Single Supplement.
+Tariff. $800 p pax p day all found NO extra for Single Supplement.

 We are going to take you well north, through the Shires of Murchison, then Upper Gascoyne, right up to the Shire of Ashburton.
 We actually cross the Tropic of Capricorn at 23S.
 There is a big sign on the road side, so we will stop for commemorative images!
 Exmouth our destination is nudging 22S.
 Just to get things into perspective, check the comparative map alongside.
 We will be well and truly Up North and in station country.
 Have you ever seen a 360 degree horizon or ant hills 2 metres high?
 You will up here and the red dirt has a special ancient country smell about it.
 As with ALL of our tours the package includes daily Dinner, Bed and Breakfast, as well as a big Smoko fitted in ‘somewhere’ since lunches are dictated by location and time of day.
 We do make sure you are well fed, rested and enjoy personal attention.
 Timing for this tour is June to September.
 Flora will vary according to rain fall over the winter, so we have added many other attractions like the Dolphins at Monkey Mia and Yamarji Art Centre, to name just two.